librato/taxonomy/Part2/traditional/free_open/monoliths/data/prometheus.md

 Prometheus is entirely a Pull-based system, using Prometheus-specific "Exporters" to collect metrics client-side and expose them via HTTP.
-There is an optional push gateway you can use to inject metrics, but does not implement push's to the server, rather it is a daemon that accepts metrics via HTTP POST and re-exposes them for Prometheus server to scrape via HTTP.
+There is an optional push gateway you can use to inject metrics, but does not implement pushes to the server, rather it is a daemon that accepts metrics via HTTP POST and re-exposes them for Prometheus server to scrape via HTTP.

 ### Measurement resolution